ThanhDungNguyen/cs489-apsd-202404-project/README.md

 * Admin can manage (CRUD) the room list of the hotel
 * Staff can register new guest, read guest list, update guest information, admin can delete guest information
 * Staff can reserve bookings for guests by entering booking details (date, time, room, number of people)
-* Staff can check-in and check-out for guests
+* Staff can check-in and check-out for guests by changing the booking status